 You can use the SUM tool to save yourself from having to set up the calculations manually.
 The beauty of an online spreadsheet is it does all the math for you – after you take a few minutes to familiarize yourself with how formulas work.
 This is a great guide to get you started.

 Organizing your expenses is a great way to identify areas you might be overspending.
 If you see, for instance, that you’re spending more on food and drink relative to your other costs, you might want to cut down on dining out.

 3. Tracking Your Budget

 Now that you have an overview of your overall finances, it’s time to get serious about budgeting.
-Analyze your spending compared to your earnings and set a hard cap on how much you want to spend each month.
+Analyze your spending compared to your earnings and set a hard cap on monthly spending.